 If more human doctors focused on nutrition for their patients, it sure would make our job easier for the pets!
 The best we can do is show the ingredients used.

-5. How can pet owners start incorporating raw nutrition into their pet's diet?
+5. Should pet owners start incorporating raw or fresh nutrition into their pet's diet?

 I encourage pet owners to at least add some whole foods to the diet as toppers on whatever they are already feeding.
 An egg, a can of sardines, some fresh fruits (no grapes or raisins) or veggies as treats or toppers work very nicely.
 A little cooked meat can make a big difference.